 Ending Hunger in Western North Carolina

 MANNA FoodBank is a private, not-for-profit service organization, providing food with hope and dignity to WNC since 1983.
 MANNA links the food industry with over 200 partner agencies in 16 counties of WNC.
 We are a member of Feeding America, a national umbrella organization that links together other food banks throughout the United States.

 Other food sources include the federal and state government, food drives, and food that we purchase in bulk.
 This food is distributed throughout our 16-county service area through our partner agency network.
 These agencies include pantries, soup kitchens, emergency food suppliers, faith-based organizations, and other nonprofits.
 As the need in our region has continued to grow, so has the amount of food that goes through our warehouse and to the tables of the people who need it most.
 Since the Great Recession of 2008, MANNA has increased food distribution by over 200% due to this increased need, and that trend continues even now.

 Working families are struggling to regain their foothold in this post-recession economy.
 Western North Carolina families and residents face a socio-economic “perfect storm”: housing costs around the greater Asheville area are the highest in the state, forcing people to live in more rural areas; our region’s economy is driven largely by lower-paying service and seasonal employment; transportation challenges in and around rural, remote communities, forcing people to drive long distances to secure employment; and skyrocketing child and healthcare costs placing tremendous strain on working families.
 Despite their best efforts, many families can’t afford all the food their children need for healthy, normal development.
 1 in 4 children in our service area don’t have access to three square meals a day.

 The MANNA Packs for Kids program provides emergency food assistance to public school students throughout all 16 counties in our service area who receive free school meals.
-MANNA works closely with school employees to identify at-risk student populations.
-In the 2015, an average of 5,187 MANNA Packs every week of the school year to children across WNC.
+MANNA works closely with WNC schools to identify at-risk student populations.
+In the 2017/2018, MANNA provided an average of 5,187 MANNA Packs every week of the school year to children across WNC.